 The Washington state marriage license is valid only in the state of Washington.
 You cannot use the marriage license to get married in other states or countries.

 The marriage license is valid for 60 days.
 You will need to have the wedding ceremony performed between three and 60 days of the marriage license application.
 Your officiant must return the license to be officially recorded in Washington State within 30 days of the wedding.
 Failing to do so means you could face a possible misdemeanor and a fine of up to $300.
-In addition, you would need to reapply and pay the license fee again.
+Also, you would need to reapply and pay the license fee again.

 Copy of Certificate of Marriage